-He does not tolerate it from His people, and here we see that it angers Him even when it is unbelievers.
+He does not tolerate it from His people, and here we see that it still angers Him when it is unbelievers.

-How sad it is that all around us are people who think their unbelief and resistance is a thick and powerful armor that will withstand the tides of eternity.
+How sad it is that all around us are people who think that their unbelief and resistance are a thick and powerful armor that will withstand the roaring of eternity.

-If God’s wrath is coming, if He is angry about idolatry, and if the world around us is full of all different ways to say “get lost” to God – Then is my heart longing to see those around us saved?
+If God’s wrath is coming, if He is angry about idolatry, and if the world around us is full of all different ways to say “get lost” to God – Then are our hearts longing to see those around us saved?

-Not just a quick “hey so please look in on my mate Tom Brown” – But real, hard-won, hard-fought, hard-wrestled prayer life.
-Daily, hourly, minutely – Casting our cares on our loving Father, beseeching Him for the saving of our dear ones, our family and friends, our neighbours, and outwards.
+Real, hard-won, hard-fought, hard-wrestled prayer.
+Casting our cares on our loving heavenly Father, beseeching Him for the saving of our dear ones, our family and friends, our neighbours and work-mates, and outwards.